TwinkieTweaks/Twinkie/README.md

 - Medals window, for easily viewing medals
 - Tweaker, for customizing your render distance (even though TMUnlimiter already does that)
 - ~~**Hunting Stats**, a module that keeps track of your progress for each map~~
+- **Always official**, that brings up the Official Mode menu when you reset (only for United accounts)

 ## Limitations
 - For some people, the F3 keybind to close the UI bar doesn't work